etiennebr/rstdocs/Applications/Stereo/BlockMatching.rst

 Parameters
 ----------

 This section describes in details the parameters available for this application.
-Table~\ref{BlockMatching_param_table}, page~\pageref{BlockMatching_param_table} presents a summary of these parameters and the parameters keys to be used in command-line and programming languages.
-Application key is \verb+BlockMatching+.
+Table [#]_ presents a summary of these parameters and the parameters keys to be used in command-line and programming languages.
+Application key is *BlockMatching* .

-Parameters table for Pixel-wise Block-Matching:
+.. [#] Table: Parameters table for Pixel-wise Block-Matching.

 +---------------------------+--------------------------+-----------------------------------------------+
 |Parameter Key              |Parameter Type            |Parameter Description                          |